pmd03/Ex2/README.md

 Note runEx2.log (is example of captured output of a run as standalone laptop using Windows 10)

 Run DataExplorationEx2.py from an IDE of choice ( python.exe DataExplorationEx2.py [probably can add absolute path for each file] )
-DataExplorationEx2.py requires a hardcode change to set path of unzipped PostLinks.xml (which is got from https://archive.org/details/stackexchange as stackoverflow.com-PostLinks.7z.
-Used this source file because it was one of the smaller size and my limited laptop resource.
+DataExplorationEx2.py requires a hardcode change in main dunder conditional section(confPath and xmlPath) to set absolute path of ini file and the unzipped PostLinks.xml (which is got from https://archive.org/details/stackexchange named stackoverflow.com-PostLinks.7z.
+Used this source file because it was one of the smaller size and a limited laptop standalone resource.

 Logon as user postgres create a database if required, run the createTable_Postlink.sql script to create an empty database table.